theonlyid/spectral/README.md

 Some folders are ignored by default, such as any folder titled "data".
 You can place your data files here without them being tracked and added to the repo.

 Beyond this, ignoring an entire folder is very easy.
 Create a text document titled ".gitignore" and add the asterisk (*) symbol in the document and save it.
 This will ignore the entire folder.
 Any folders, files, etc in such folders will not be tracked.

-## 5. Documentation <a name="docs"></a>

-The modules have documentation in HTML and PDF format in the docs folder.
-There are also example notebooks.
-The best way to access the documentation is by cloning the repo and opening the HTML documentation in docs/html/index.html.

-When browsing the repo online, the HTML documenation can be viewed online by using [Gihub's HTML Preview](https://htmlpreview.github.io/?https://github.com/theonlyid/spectral/blob/develop/docs/html/spectral/index.html)

-### Example notebooks

-Post installation, a good place to start is example notebooks.
-They can be found in the docs, within the subfolder for each module.
-The notebooks can be found [here](/docs/notebooks/).

 ## 6. FAQS <a name="faqs"></a>